-Such realities can become opportunities for in.
-In time, however, if the financial system is to truly transformation.
+transformation.
 These might lie beyond the more obvious places such as reporting, accreditation, global agreements, taxonomies and direct investment, critical though these are.
 The role the financial sector plays in generating or addressing economic inequalities is also a lever for environmental action.
 This is seen in the findings of the landmark Earth4All project that:

 'Inequality not only has profound effects on how we negotiate these difficulties.
-It also sets necessary conditions on what a sustainable society should look like, and, above all, on whether we are willing to make the changes required to get there.'1 planet is in that it should not need to be repeated. that those within the industry see their role not just Yet, notwithstanding some heartening trends as enabling wealth creation but as supporting fairer
+It also sets necessary conditions on what a sustainable society should look like, and, above all, on whether we are willing to make the changes required to get there.'1 here are so many illustrations of the strife our Harnessing finance for positive impact here will require planet is in that it should not need to be repeated. that those within the industry see their role not just Yet, notwithstanding some heartening trends as enabling wealth creation but as supporting fairer and good-news stories, it is hard to deny that current wealth distribution and direction of financial wealth production and consumption pattens are putting to activities that are better aligned with the needs of